twentysixhugs/twentysixhugs/README.md

 ### What?
 Who am I?
-- 👋 Hi, I’m Iaan Lamanosau.
-I'm passionate about learning web development and building new things.
+- 👋 I’m Iaan Lamanosau.
+I'm passionate about web development and building new things.
 Currently studying full-time.
+- 🧠 I enjoy self-control and self-development, they are literally the philosophy of my life.
-- 📫 How to reach me: iaan.lamanosau@gmail.com
+- 📫 Contact me: iaan.lamanosau@gmail.com

 - Live in Minsk, Belarus